Finding Jobs in the Philippines

 The Heart of it All: Job Options

 As when working in any other country, finding a way to stay financially afloat in a foreign place entails some ingenuity and resourcefulness.
-However, with a little elbow grease and some imagination, it is possible.
+However, with a little work and some imagination, it is possible.
 Below, you will find a list of the traditional and creative job options available to foreigners.

 Do you love the Philippines but do not want to completely turn you back on your homeland?
 One good option is to work for your national embassy.
 You may not experience the type of cultural immersion at work and that you are looking for, but such jobs will pay the rent.